German Christmas Smokers -Räuchermännchen History & Where to Buy One!

-German Christmas Smokers may look like a toy, or a simple decoration that goes on the mantle, but they do more, they are incense burners or Räuchermännchen.
-This type of Christmas decoration is fairly common in most German households (like Nutcrackers), and there are different types of Smokers- Räuchermännchen are collected by many people.
-You’ll find Santas, Brewers, Beekeepers, Toymakers… all with a pipe in hand or in their mouth.
+German Christmas Smokers or Räuchermännchen may look like a toy or a simple decoration that goes on the mantle, but they do more; they are incense burners.
+Many people collect Räuchermännchen, and this Christmas decoration is pretty common in most German households (like Nutcrackers).
+What’s fun and collectible about these figures is the variety of Smokers.
+There are Santas, Brewers, Beekeepers, and Toymakers, all with a pipe in hand or their mouth.
 And why?
-Open up the figure, and you find a platform for a small cone of pungeant incense.
-This is lit… and the smoke comes out of the hole mimicing pipe smoke.
-The home fills with delicious smells of pine or Frankinsense.
+Open up the figure, and you find a platform for a small cone of pungent incense.
+The cone gets lit, and the smoke comes out of the hole, mimicking pipe smoke and filling your home with delicious smells of pine or Frankincense.

-In more recent years, maybe because fewer people are smoking, woodcarvers produced other sorts of figures to “smoke” without the use of a pipe…. my favorite is the dragon!
+Recently, maybe because fewer people are smoking, woodcarvers have produced other sorts of figures to “smoke” without the use of a pipe—like a Santa House and dragon!

-Over the years, I’ve collected a few, and while visiting Seiffen… a few more may have come home with me.
-(And honestly, the Nightwatchman and Miner stay out year round).
-But my most recent addition is the vintage Santa with a DDR label.
-Since the Erzgebirge lie in the former DDR, it totally makes sense, because that is where the story of the German Smoker begins….
+Over the years, I’ve collected a few Smokers.
+My most recent addition is the vintage Santa with a DDR label.
+Since the Erzgebirge lie in the former DDR, it totally makes sense, because that is where the story of the German Smoker begins…

 What are German Christmas Smokers?

-For thousands of years, incense has been treasured.
+People have treasured incense for thousands of years.
 This precious commodity was traded and sold for vast sums of money.
-As precious as gold, it was even brought to the infant Jesus as a gift from the Three Wise Men.
-Incense has been historically used to cleanse evil spirits, and to make the world a better smelling place.
+As precious as gold, the Three Wise Men even presented incense to the infant Jesus as a gift.
+Historically, people used incense to cleanse evil spirits and make the world a better smelling place.
+Originally Smokers were made from dough or Paper Mache.
 In the early 1800s, carvers in the Erzgebirge began carving Räuchermännchen or Smokers to burn incense during the holiday season.
-They were meant to symbolize the gifts brought on the Epiphany Jan.
-6, as well as clear out the spirits of the previous year.
+They symbolized the gifts brought by the Wise Men on the Epiphany, January 6, and to clear out the spirits of the previous year.

 Christmas Smokers Germany

-Once made from dough or paper mache, Smokers are now carved people made from wood.
-Some look like Santa or other Christmas characters, but many are carved to look like everyday people who you would find in a typical German village; a Baker, a Wine Maker or a Fisherman.
+Some look like Santa or other Christmas characters, but many are carved to look like everyday people who you would find in a typical German village; a Baker, a Wine Maker, Brewer, or a Fisherman.
 Some are just made from wood, but others have metal or fur details to make them extra special.
 Puffs of sweet smelling smoke will come out of the smoker’s mouth… making it look like he’s smoking (generally, they all have pipes to complete the effect).

-Unlike the fancy nutcrackers that really shouldn’t be used for cracking nuts... a smoker can be used again and again.
-The smokers have a spot where a cone of Christmas Incense can be inserted.
-It often has a metal plate to shield the wood from heat damage.
-They are safe to have around the home, although I wouldn’t leave one burning if I was going to leave the house.
+Unlike the fancy nutcrackers that really shouldn’t be used for cracking nuts... a smoker can be used for more than mere decoration.
+The smokers have a metal plate where a cone of Christmas Incense can be placed to shield the wood from heat damage.
+They are safe to have around the home, although you should never leave one burning unattended.

 (Sadly, over the years, his pipe for my Snowan was lost, so now we just pretend he’s outside breathing cold air).